 Activities target the three principal components used by illegal websites to conduct their trade – the Internet Service Provider (ISP), payment systems and the delivery service.

 The operation has gained significant momentum since its launch in 2008.
-The first phase of the operation brought together 10 countries; a number which has now risen to around 100.
+The first phase of the operation brought together 10 countries; a number which has now risen to more than 100.

 Dates: 18-28 June 2013